zynbahmed/u2_lesson_express_intro/README.md

 For example, code in a template could generate a series of `<li>` elements for data provided to it in an array.

+When a server receives a request, it processes the EJS templates and sends the generated HTML to the client as a response.
+The client's browser then renders the HTML.
+EJS itself does not run in the browser; it is a server-side technology.

 ### View Engines

 In Express, we use `res.render()` to process a template using a _view engine_ and return the resulting HTML to the browser.